Dasharo/presentations/pages/dug_11/0X_dasharo_path_to_hsi_3.md

 ## Measured boot and Dasharo Trustroot

-* Each boot stage measures what it runs into the TPM before handing over control
+* Each boot stage measures what it's about to execute into the TPM before handing over control
 * Dasharo Trustroot makes that chain coherent from BootGuard through coreboot and UEFI to the OS

 <figure>